 Each work consists of two parts, the physical painting and digital NFT (Non-Fungible Token), which serves as the work’s authenticity structure and a core part of the artwork.
 And by doing so, Portraits of a Mind anchors in the physical world something intangible, while the NFT keeps it in the digital realm.
 The 21st painting, Block 21, was the first work from the series to be offered publicly on sale, and it made history by being the first NFT and blockchain-focused artwork to be sold by the prestigious auction house Christie’s New York, selling for over ten times it’s estimated price.
 I hope in a small way Portraits of a Mind has helped educate people about the depth to blockchain culture and history and those building the space, the idea that their culture can stand side by side with many masterpieces of the 20 and 21st century at Christie’s.

-The Robert Alice project was founded by Benjamin Gentilli, a London-based artist, in 2018 to promote blockchain culture within the visual arts.
+Robert Alice started in 2018 to promote blockchain culture within the visual arts.
 Since its early days, he was involved in Bitcoin and was frustrated with the lack of quality cultural work being made in the space, so he decided to focus on developing the space’s visual culture.

 For me, Robert Alice is an identity through which to explore various concepts relating to blockchain technology and its effects on the world: looking at issues such as anonymity, trust, privacy, network structures and monetary systems as political forces.
 The other side of the coin is to explore the histories and inflexion points that brought Bitcoin and blockchain into the world; it’s a fascinating unstudied history, especially within visual culture.